razvanstanga/node-red-contrib-eztimer/README.md

 ## 1.1.6
 Fixes driven by issue #21 [credit @jazzgil](https://github.com/mrgadget/node-red-contrib-eztimer/issues/21).
-* Fixed the node-red info pane to correctly match the the programmatic options in this file (see [Programmatic Control](#Programmatic-Control))
+* Fixed the Node-RED info pane to correctly match the the programmatic options in this file (see [Programmatic Control](#Programmatic-Control))
 * Updated output function to correctly emit programatically set topic (`ontopic` or `offtopic`) - not previously sent.
 * Added ability to set `tag` value programmatically.